sumandas27/scratchOS-Blog/src/ch00-introduction.md

 It allows users like you and I to utilize the fullest potential of their computer's hardware without worrying about the inner details of the hardware.
 This is a very broad definition because the operating system is responsible for a broad range of tasks like memory, processes, networking, concurrency, etc.

 Our goal will be to write an operating system in Rust *without any dependencies*!
-Just Rust and its core library (thus the name BareOS).
-This probably isn't feasable for industry-level operating systems, but is great to learn as you get to build everything from the bottom up.
+Just Rust and its core library (thus the name scratchOS, we're writing this *kind of* from scratch).
+This probably isn't feasable for industry-level operating systems, but is great to learn about embedded programming as you get to build everything from the bottom up.

 ## How Does an Operating System Run?